PaulGoldschmidt/Meross2InfluxDB/README.md

 # Recommended Installation: Docker Image :star:
 There is a multiplatform docker image for this code available on docker hub, an example setup is provided with [docker-compose.yml](docker-compose.yml).
 Just put the [docker-compose.yml](docker-compose.yml) _somewhere_ on your computer, change the environment variables to your setup and start the container with `docker compose up -d` (older docker installation: `docker-compose up -d`).
-If you want to use docker run instead of docker compose (not recommended!), you can use:
+If you want to use docker run instead of docker compose (not recommended! :shipit:), you can use:
 ```
 docker run -d --restart unless-stopped --name MerossToInfluxDB \
   -e MEROSS_EMAIL=user_email@example.com \